Apple FileWare: Diskette

 The FileWare diskette has the same overall jacket dimensions of a normal 5¼ inch diskette, but because of the head arrangement, the jacket has non-standard cutouts for the heads, with two sets of cutouts on opposite sides of the spindle hole.
 The write enable sensor is also in a non-standard location, though most FileWare diskettes were produced without a write protect slot.
-The jacket had a corner cutout that keyed the diskette to prevent insertion in an incorrect orientation, and a rectangular hole that the drive could use to latch the diskette in place, preventing removal until the software allowed it.
+The jacket has a corner cutout that keys the diskette to prevent insertion in an incorrect orientation, and a rectangular hole that the drive uses to latch the diskette in place, preventing removal until the software allows it.

 FileWare drives use 62.5 tracks per inch rather than the standard 48 or 96 TPI, and use high flux density (comparable to the later IBM 1.2MB format introduced with the PC/AT).
 This requires custom high-density media.
 The coercivity required is similar to that of the 1.2MB format, so it is possible to modify the jacket of 1.2MB diskettes for use in a FileWare drive.

 Format

 The disk format uses group coded recording (GCR) in a manner very similar to that of the Disk II.
 The drive contains circuitry to allow software control over the motor speed, which is used to maintain near constant flux transition rate on all tracks, so that more data can be stored on the outer tracks.

-Each physical sector stores 512 data bytes and 20 tag bytes.
+Each physical sector stores 512 data bytes and 12 tag bytes.
 Each side of the disk had 46 tracks, and the number of sectors per track varies from 15 to 22.
 This results in 851 sectors per side, or a total capacity of 871,424 bytes.
 The Lisa Hardware Manual doesn't explicitly state the total number of sectors, but page 173 states that there are 4 tracks of 22 sectors, 7x21, 6x20, 6x19, 6x18, 6x17, 7x16, and 4x15.
 The controller uses similar circuitry to the Disk II controller, but runs at twice the clock rate.
 The controller uses a dedicated MOS 6504 microprocessor; in the Lisa this is on the system I/O card, and for the UniFile/DuoFile products, it is on an interface card that plugs into a peripheral expansion slot.
 The Lisa 2/10 and Macintosh XL I/O card use the IWM controller chip to replace the TTL chips of the earlier design.